Listening Before Measuring:

 From Data to Development Impact

-One of the most important insights from the assessment is that resilient infrastructure which then maintains its good condition and level of serviceability for longer period of times, acts as a multiplier across development outcomes.
+One of the most important insights from the assessment is that resilient infrastructure, which then maintains its good condition and level of serviceability for longer periods of time, acts as a multiplier across development outcomes.

 The Enga Highway contributes to several global development priorities, including: